matozoid/matozoid.github.io/_posts/2017-04-14-validations.md

 As a user, you can make custom validators, anything really, as long as it is implements that `accept` method.
 Validators that modify the AST are frowned upon.

+(IMPORTANT: from 3.5.14 on the following is no longer valid.
+You can now set postprocessors instead of validators.
+You can turn a validator into a postprocessor by calling its `postprocessor()` method.
+Validators for a language level are now set by calling `ParserConfiguration.setLanguageLevel`.)

 The validators that JavaParser runs are configured in `ParserConfiguration.validator`.
 Since it can only be a single validator,